Edge Behavior of Higher Complex-Dimensional Determinantal Point Processes: Introduction

-uniformly for $z\in \partial\mathcal E_\tau^d$, and $\lambda\in\mathbb R$ such that $\lambda = \mathcal O(n^\nu)$, where $\kappa=\kappa(z)$ is defined by
+uniformly for $z\in \partial\mathscr E_\tau^d$, and $\lambda\in\mathbb R$ such that $\lambda = \mathcal O(n^\nu)$, where $\kappa=\kappa(z)$ is defined by

 \end{theorem} This result should be seen as an extension of \eqref{eq:densityLeeRiser} to higher dimensions (although we give fewer terms in the expansion).
 This is not entirely surprising.
-The asymptotic behavior in terms of the complementary error function was also found near the edge in higher dimensional models investigated by Ross-Singer \cite{RoSi} and Zelditch-Zhou \cite{ZeZh}, although we believe that our models defined via \eqref{eq:defKerneleGinUEd} and \eqref{eq:defKernelGinUEd} fall in a different category.
-It is an interesting question whether the universality class contains other models of the form \eqref{eq:defKnMoreGeneral}.
-One possible direction to pursue is as follows.
-It is known that a version of the Mehler kernel exists for generalized Laguerre polynomials, expressed via the so-called Hardy-Hill formula, and an adaptation of the approach of the current paper and \cite{ADM} will likely work here.
-Perhaps the universality class can be extended to multivariate (exponentially varying) weights and their corresponding multivariate orthogonal polynomials.
-At the moment, it is not known whether, analogous to the $d=1$ case, the expression $\kappa$ in \eqref{eq:defkappad} has a geometric interpretation pertaining to $\partial\mathcal E_\tau^d$ (although obviously, it yields the curvature of $\partial \mathcal E_\tau$ in $|\Re z|+i|\Im z|$).\\
+The asymptotic behavior in terms of the complementary error function was also found near the edge in higher dimensional models investigated by Ross-Singer \cite{RoSi} and Zelditch-Zhou \cite{ZeZh}.
+Both references investigate Bergman kernels, or rather their associated densities, in the geometric setting of complex manifolds with holomorphic line bundles, Kähler manifolds in particular.
+In \cite{RoSi}, the tail of the Bergman kernel is considered, this situation is different from ours but nevertheless yields the complementary error function behavior.
+We suspect that \eqref{eq:densityScalingLimit} can be derived to leading order from \cite{ZeZh} after making the relevant identifications.
+It is an interesting question whether the universality class contains other models of the form \eqref{eq:defKnMoreGeneralB}.
+At the moment, it is not known whether, analogous to the $d=1$ case, the expression $\kappa$ in \eqref{eq:defkappad} has a geometric interpretation pertaining to $\partial\mathscr E_\tau^d$ (although obviously, it yields the curvature of $\partial \mathscr E_\tau$ in $|\Re z|+i|\Im z|$).\\